-“I’m guessing your precautious weren’t sufficient?” declared Amari.
+Amari raised an eyebrow.
+“I’m guessing your precautious weren’t sufficient?”.

 The tears went full throttle, Meg’s makeup running down her face.
 Hunter grabbed a couple of nearby tissues and handed them to her.
-Movie stars could cry on cue, meaning this could be an act to go with her femme fatale bit, he concluded.
-She dabbed at her eyes and blew her nose.
-What he was witnessing not adding to her carefully constructed sterile Hollywood image.
+Movie stars could cry on cue, meaning this could be an act to go with her femme fatale bit.
+She dabbed at her eyes and blew her nose in contrast to her carefully constructed Hollywood image.

 “I thought I was being careful.
 It all appeared innocent.”
 She paused to gather her composure.
 “I was at a casino in Reno, doing a little gambling.
-I thought I was staying under the radar, wearing a wig and sunglasses to hide who I was.
+I thought I was staying under the radar, wearing a wig and sunglasses to hide my identity.
 However, this handsome man next to me started winning big at the craps table.
 He called me his good luck charm.
-Before long he had me kissing his dice and he couldn’t lose, winning a couple of grand and then passed on the dice.”
+Before long he had me kissing his dice and he couldn’t lose, winning a couple of grand before passing the dice.”
 Pausing once more, her thoughts working on the proper words to use.
 “Offered to buy me dinner, since I’d won him so much money.
-One thing leads to another and we had sex in my hotel room.”
+One thing leads to another, and we had sex in my hotel room.”